jacksonrayhamilton/custom-promise/README.md

 ## Examples

-You can use `p.resolve` to create a promise and `then` to handle its
+Use `p.resolve` to create a promise and `then` to handle its fulfillment:
-fulfillment:

 ```js
 p.resolve('Hello World!').then(function (value) {